 1. The Collection Agency Legal Regime in Ontario

-The business of collecting other people's debts in Ontario is regulated under the Collection Agencies Act (CAA) and it's General Regulation.
-While some persons (eg. creditors collecting a debt directly without the use of an agency) and collection activities are exempt in whole or part from the CAA [Ch.2 "Exemptions from the Collection Agencies Act (CAA)"], all debt collection activities are governed by the common law of tort [Ch.8 "Tort Remedies"] and most are also governed by the unfair practice provisions of the Consumer Protection Act (CPA) [Ch.7 "The Consumer Protection Act and Collection Practices"].
+The business of collecting other people's debts in Ontario is regulated under the Collection Agencies and Debt Settlement Services Act (CADSSA) and it's Regulations.
+While some persons (eg. creditors collecting a debt directly without the use of an agency) and collection activities are exempt in whole or part from the CADSSA [Ch.2 "Exemptions from the Collection Agencies and Debt Settlement Act (CADSSA)"], all debt collection activities are governed by the common law of tort [Ch.8 "Tort Remedies"] and most are also governed by the unfair practice provisions of the Consumer Protection Act (CPA) [Ch.7 "The Consumer Protection Act and Collection Practices"].

 Under the CAA, both collection agencies and their individual collectors are subject to a registration and administrative regulation regime involving several administrative entities: the Registrar of Collection Agencies, the Director of Collection Agencies and then ultimately the Minister of Consumer and Business Services [Ch.3 "Registration and Regulation of Collection Agencies under the CAA"].
 There are also bond, trust fund and competency examination requirements placed on collection agencies.